suil/serverless-hide-environment-variables/README.md

 ## Introduction
 Checking-in environment variables in serverless.yml into repositories is a very convenient and popular way to manage runtime configurations for serverless applications.
 With this approach, however, sensitive information like API keys and secret tokens will be exposed publicly.
 This pratice is probably against security policies in every organization.

-This plgin is to hide sensitive environment variables in both provider's environment section and functions's environment section using KMS encrypted string.
+This plugin is to hide sensitive environment variables in both provider's environment section and functions's environment section using KMS encrypted string.
 Then, the serverless framework's deployment process will decrypt them using KMS keys in a specified region, so that Lambda function can consume them from `process.env.SECRET_API_KEY` in the runtime.

 ## Usage